filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 In the example commands below, we have placed the `config.toml` in the `~/.lotusmarket` directory.

-Make sure you adjust the `[Libp2p]` section on the `markets` node accordingly - it needs to be publicly accessible.
+Make sure you adjust the `[Libp2p]` section on the `markets` node accordingly - it needs to be publicly accessible, so that clients can make storage and retrieval deals with your system.

-The `[Libp2p]` section on the `mining/sealing/proving` node is no longer needed given that this node won't be running a Libp2p node.
+The `[Libp2p]` section on the `mining/sealing/proving` node can be removed because this node will no longer be running a Libp2p node.

 ## Initialising a markets service repository